 BLUEST FEET WINS THE PRIZE

 The blue-footed booby is another seabird with a highly ritualized courtship dance.
-As their name implies, both males and females sport eye-catching, teal-blue feet.
+Both males and females sport those eponymous eye-catching, teal-blue feet.
 But the color is especially important for the males—the bluer their feet, the better their chances of impressing a potential mate.
 So, their comical and endearing courtship centers around showing off those blues.
 Males slowly lift up each foot offering it to the female for inspection.
 Foot tone is a signifier of health and hardiness—so she can decide if he’ll make a worthy partner.

 FLIRTATION IN FLIGHT